Eisenhower Family Home

 The Eisenhower Presidential Library & Eisenhower Museum in Abilene, Kansas was started in 1962.
 It includes a Visitor Center, Dwight D. Eisenhower's boyhood home, the Place of Meditation, the Eisenhower Presidential Library and Museum, in a park like setting.
 Allow about 2 hours if you wish to see it all.

-Many things at the Dwight D. Eisenhower Presidential complex are free, except the Eisenhower boyhood home at $2 and the Eisenhower Museum, which I think is a bit over priced at $8.
+Many things at the Dwight D. Eisenhower Presidential complex are free, except the Eisenhower boyhood home at and the Eisenhower Museum, which have an admission price of $12.
 Interesting parts of the museum are the war gallery, a section about Mamie's "style," and a section on Ike's election and presidential years.
 When last visited, the rotating exhibits gallery had an exhibit of Ike's paintings.
 I believe that many visitors will be satisfied with a tour of the rest of the complex, omitting the museum.

 The Eisenhower Library includes 480 manuscript collections; over 300,000 still photographs; thousands of hours of motion picture film, audio tapes and discs; oral history transcripts; 25,000 books and many other objects.
 But, you can't see the collections.
 The library has just one gallery open to the public.
 The library is free and open from 9 AM - 4:45 PM, 362 days a year as of this posting.
 The hours are extended in the summer.
 Call to confirm at (785) 263-6700.

 The Place of Meditation is a combination chapel and Mamie and Ike Eisenhower's tomb.
 Amission to the Place of Meditation is also free.

 While you are in Abilene, visit the Greyhound Hall of Fame, across the street from the Eisenhower Presidential Museum.
 Admission is free and the Hall of Fame is open 7 days a week.